quintel/documentation/modules/local-datasets/README.markdown

 ```

 Keep in mind that the `share_group` should be unique per group of initializer inputs.

+Not all values for a share group need to be set.
+In the example image above only the `households_space_heater_coal_share` was set to 10%.
+ETEngine knows how to balance this out succesfully.

 ### Demands of a node